claudiosousa/HepiaLightBlocks/README.md

 ```

 In the example above the group is _dialout_.
-Under Archlinux it will be _uucp_.

 To add your user to the group, execute:

 ```{.bash}
 sudo usermod -a -G dialout $USER
 ```

-replace _dialout_ by the group name.